Will-Helliwell/Recipy/README.md

 So that I can easily buy the food I need for next week I would like to add all ingredients from any recipe of my choice to my shopping cart with one click
 ```

+#### Completed solo since end of group project

+- Deployed app to Heroku
+- Reconfigure databases - test database is now my personal version, containing a fixed 118 recipes.
+Moved production database key to private .env file to prevent manipulation of deployment.
+Kept test and dev databases public (in config/keys.js) to allow anyone to clone and run the app and tests.
+- In the process of adding Cypress feature testing
+- Misc - update readme, clean up scripts, improved scripts (e.g. `npm run dev` now starts Spotify server as well as backend and client servers)
 ---
 ### **Tech Summary**